-EML has been managing workers insurance and injured workers compensation claims in Australia for over 100 years.
-Our timeline below shows the extraordinary history of where we began and what we’ve achieved.
+The EML Group has been managing workers insurance and injured workers compensation claims in Australia for 110 years.
+Our timeline below shows the extraordinary history of where our group began and what we’ve achieved.

-In 1910, we chose our mutual company structure as the best way to provide secure and cost-efficient insurance coverage.
-Today we are Australia's only workers compensation mutual.
+In 1910, we chose our EML mutual company structure as the best way to provide secure and cost-efficient insurance coverage.
 We invest considerable time, funds and resources into giving back to our members.

 As we look towards the future, we continue to build on this value.
 We’ve helped generations of Australians cope with illness and injury in the workplace and we aim to be there for generations more.

-WorkSafe Victoria chooses EML to become part of its panel of workers compensation agents.
+WorkSafe Victoria chooses us to become part of its panel of workers compensation agents.

 EMLife launched as a specialist life insurance claims management service.